 Curious Researcher.
 Collaborative Designer.
 Dot Connector.

 Hi, I’m Lindsay.
-I love finding out what makes people tick and sparking innovation through collaborative creativity.
-I believe design can make people’s lives better.
+I love finding out what makes people tick and sparking innovation through collaborative design processes.
+I believe design can make both business and people’s lives better.
 Thanks for dropping by.

-I’ve worked with organisations large and small designing visual communications for print, digital, exhibits and books.
-In 2010, excited by the transformative impact of digital innovations, I shifted my focus to web and interaction design.
+For over twenty years I’ve worked with organisations large and small designing visual communications for print, digital, exhibits and books.
+In 2010, excited by the transformative impact of digital innovations, I shifted my focus to digital and interaction design.
 I went back to school, and got my BA in digital concept development in Copenhagen.
 I’m currently following my passion for service design and innovation in the Collaborative and Industrial Design (CoID) Master’s program at Aalto University in Helsinki.

 I enjoy working collaboratively on design challenges.
 My strengths are identifying human needs, motivations and emerging behaviours and turning observations into useful insights that inspire design strategies and improve services and customer experiences.
 I’m interested in experience protoyping, and have a knack for physical tools, materials and figuring out how to make things.